Co-operative economics: Co-operative commonwealth

 In some co-operative economics literature, the aim is the achievement of a co-operative commonwealth, a society based on cooperative and socialist principles.
 Co-operative economists – federalist, individualist, and otherwise – have presented the extension of their economic model to its natural limits as a goal.

 The term "co-operative commonwealth" came into more-general use due to Laurence Gronlund's popular 1884 book, The Cooperative Commonwealth.

 This ideal was widely supported in early-twentieth century U.S. and Canadian leftist circles.
-This ideal, and the language behind it, were central to the formation of the Co-operative Commonwealth Federation party in 1932, which became Canada's largest left-wing political party, and continues to this day as the New Democratic Party.
-They were also important to the economic principles of the Farmer-Labor Party of the United States, particularly in the FLP's Minnesota affiliate, where advocacy for a co-operative commonwealth formed the central theme of the party's platform from 1934, until the Minnesota FLP merged with the state Democratic Party to form the Democratic–Farmer–Labor Party in 1944.
+Bostonian free-lance academic Frank Parsons was among those who pursued the concept.
+Upton Sinclair's 1907 book Millennium envisions the few survivors of an apocalypse forming a "co-operative commonwealth."
+Gronlund's ideal, and the language behind it, were central to the formation of Canada's Co-operative Commonwealth Federation party in 1932, which became Canada's largest left-wing political party, and continues to this day as the New Democratic Party.
+His ideas were also important to the economic principles of the Farmer-Labor Party of the United States, particularly in the FLP's Minnesota affiliate, where advocacy for a co-operative commonwealth formed the central theme of the party's platform from 1934, until the 1944 founding of the Democratic–Farmer–Labor Party.

 Co-operative commonwealth ideas were also developed in Great Britain and Ireland from the 1880s by William Morris, which also inspired the guild socialist movement for associative democracy from 1906 right through the 1920s.
 Guild socialist thinkers included Bertrand Russell, R. H. Tawney and G. D. H. Cole.